-HSPM-136 Front Office Operations Lab
+HSPM 136 Front Office Operations Lab 1 cr.

-This lab will provide the skills necessary to ensure customer satisfaction, safety and security Guest registration, checkout procedures, key control and phone manners will be a focus.
+This lab will provide the skills necessary to ensure customer satisfaction, safety and security Guest registration, check-out procedures, key control and phone manners will be a focus.
 This lab will require evening, over-night and weekend hours.
 Students are required to be in uniform as lab dictates.
 Tools will be provided by SMCC.

-HSPM-175 LRM Internship
+HSPM 175 LRM Internship

-This course is designed to give LRM students a working knowledge of hotel operations Each student will rotate through the various departments of a hotel, under the supervision of a shift manager or designated hotel employee.
+This course is designed to give Lodging and Restaurant Management students a working knowledge of hotel operations.
+Each student will rotate through the various departments of a hotel, under the supervision of a shift manager or designated hotel employee.
 Students will familiarize themselves with the daily internal operations of a hotel and document the experience using a journal.
-The internship will be completed over the course of the LRM/CA program, under faculty guidance.
+The internship will be completed over the course program, under faculty guidance.
 A student may choose from a list of properties or select another establishment with advisor approval.
 The four areas of study will include, Front Desk, Concierge/Guest Services, Night Audit, and Events Management/Catering.
 Once started in any of the areas, the area must be completed.
 No broken service will be counted for credit.
-Please enroll in this course after you have completed the course.

-HSPM-240 Hospitality Marketing
+HSPM 240 Hospitality Marketing

 This course looks at how to identify and sell to the most appropriate market segments in local, national and international settings The ability to develop and implement effective marketing plans is stressed.
-Applying key marketing methodologies to research, sales, advertising, public relations, promotions and pricing are discussed at areat lenath.
+Applying key marketing methodologies to research, sales, advertising, public relations, promotions and pricing are discussed at great length.

-HSPM-245 Events Management
+HSPM 245 Events Management

-This course will provide the knowledge, skills and experience necessary to produce effective events, in accordance with traditional business services, which include but are not limited to the following: advertising; booking and coordinating events; providing audio, visual, wireless internet equipment and print media; catering and banquet services; handicap support services; and entertainment, spousal and child care services, as well as shuttle service Prerequisite(s):
+This course will provide the knowledge, skills and experience necessary to produce effective events, in accordance with traditional business services, which include but are not limited to the following: advertising; booking and coordinating events; providing audio, visual, wireless internet equipment and print media; catering and banquet services; handicap support services; and entertainment, spousal and child care services, as well as shuttle service.